 I am finally getting back to my Save Our Home designs–this time featuring primates.
 Many of our ‘cousins’ are endangered and need help.
 The loss of habitat is the primary issue.
 There is a great deal of deforestation and encroachment that contributes to the demise of these beautiful animals: for that matter all that live in these forests are of course endangered too.
 Entire ecosystems are continuously being destroyed.
 And sadly, poachers are illegally hunting these animals to extinction to sell as bushmeat.
 This is illegal though they continue to get away with it.

 Meanwhile, for now, consider helping monkeys, lemurs, great apes, any primate that is endangered.
 Check out The Bush Meat Project, Friends of the Earth, World Wildlife Federation, Save Animals Facing Extinction, Green Peace etc. Google the animal you specifically care about, and finds sites the sites that best suit your interests.
 Check out cafepress.com/earthandworldpeace if you are interested in any products with these designs on them.
-Another way of getting the word out is to get active, march, and wear clothing with messages on them, mine or someone else’s.
-I hope you are all doing well.
+I want people to get the word out is, to get active, march, and wear clothing with messages on them, mine or someone else’s.
+Be informed so that when people ask you, you know the plight of the animal you’re were.
+All of the primates don eye wear because I wanted people to focus on their eyes.
+They are our cousins, and for me, I can see the souls of each primate when I look into their eyes.
+Get active.
+I hope you are all doing well and can help.
 With deep respect.

 Look at the following pictures.
 Look in their eyes.
 Are they familiar to you?
 They are our cousins, and they are loosing their homes and killed for food–an illegal practice.
 Many youngsters loose their mothers, some are rescued.
 You can support these orphanages.
 Check online.
 Aren’t they beautiful?